-4.1.
+3.1.
 SPIDAL Codes

 This section looks at two SPIDAL clustering codes GML1 and GML2 of Table 2 corresponding to metric and non-metric space scenarios [69].
-These both use deterministic annealing DA and are believed to be the best available codes for case when accurate clusters needed [70] - non-metric DA pairwise clustering (DA-PWC) [71] and the metric DA vector sponge (DA-VS) [1, 72].
+Both use deterministic annealing DA and are believed to be the best available codes for cases when accurate clusters are needed [70] - non-metric DA pairwise clustering (DA-PWC) [71] and the metric DA vector sponge (DA-VS) [72, 73].
 Both were originally written in C# and built on MPI.NET and threads running on Windows HPC clusters.
-They now have been converted to Java and actually get better performance sequentially and in parallel than original C# versions.
-More details are available online [73] and the parallel performance of DA-VS has been presented in detail for C# version [74].
+They now have been converted to Java and actually get better performance sequentially and in parallel than the original C# versions.
+More details are available online [74] and the parallel performance of DA-VS has been presented in detail for C# version [75].
 We use DA-VS to motivate Micro-benchmarks but focus on DA-PWC here.